ITIL® Foundation

 • The process model and the characteristics of processes

-This chapter will help participants understand the value of the ITIL service lifecycle and how the processes integrate with each other across the entire lifecycle.
-You will also learn the objectives, scope and business value for each phase in the lifecycle.
+This chapter will help service desk practitioners understand the phases of the ITIL service lifecycle, the value of each, and how these processes integrate.
+Participants with learn the objectives, scope and business value for each phase in the lifecycle.

 • ITIL service lifecycle structure